The best pizzas always start with a good Pizza Dough recipe!

 - Buy the best flour to take your pizza dough to the next level.

-- Bread flour is also commonly used for making pizza but has higher gluten content than all-purpose flour.
+- Bread flour is also commonly used for making pizza but has a higher gluten content than all-purpose flour.

 - You may still use bread flour if you want a crunchy and chewy texture and use all-purpose flour if you prefer a softer crust.